vechain/grant-program/applications/Flybloc.md

 - [GitHub - Unity-Based Game #1 (private)](https://github.com/FlyblocDev/ScratchGolf)
 - [GitHub - Unity-Based Game #2 (private)](https://github.com/FlyblocDev/FlyScramble)

 Our repositories are private while we are in stealth/startup mode.
-All smart contracts/chain interop coding will be open at MVP.
+We have 1 game built out that we can share upon request.
 We are happy to provide reviewer access to these repos during the evaluation period.

 ## Development Roadmap